Structure Content Projects, Groups, and Permissions

 At the risk of repeating ourselves, we’re not assigning permissions to individual users—users will get their permissions from the groups they’re in.

-Select the Marketing project, click the Actions menu (...), and then click Permissions.
+On the Marketing project, open the Actions menu (...), and select Permissions.

 The Permissions pane shows the groups and users that you’ve assigned permissions to.
-Right now, the only group listed is the All Users group.
-This is always listed, even if you've removed all permissions, as you did earlier.
+When you first set up a site, All Users is the only group listed, and it remains listed here even if you remove all permissions from it, as you did earlier.

 Click Add a user or group rule, and then select the Marketing – Content Developers group.

-Here you are creating a group permissions rule that will be associated with this project and its workbooks and data sources.
+Here you create a group permissions rule that will be associated with this project and its workbooks and data sources.

 The page updates so that you can select permission roles under Project, Workbooks, and Data Sources.

-The permission roles you see (Viewer, Publisher, Project Leader) are predefined sets of capabilities that make setup easier.
+These are the permissions roles we referred to earlier, which are predefined sets of capabilities that make setup easier.